AK-Homberger/Bresser-3CH-433MHz-T-H-Sensor-decoder/README.md

 });

 ```
-An example on how to use the data in ioBroker together with a VIS visualisation can be found [here](https://github.com/AK-Homberger/D1Mini-GasCounter), where the Bresser sensor is used to get the outside temperature/humidity.
+An example on how to use the data in ioBroker, together with a VIS visualisation, can be found [here](https://github.com/AK-Homberger/D1Mini-GasCounter), where the Bresser sensor is used to get the outside temperature/humidity.

 # Bresser 3CH Data Format